phpandroidgladiator/todoist-api/source/includes/_workflow.md

 commands | A list of JSON object commands.
 These commands are specified later in the documentation. token | User's API token (returned on successful login).
 Else the session cookie is used.

+### Limits
+The maximal number of commands is 100 pr. request.
+This is done to prevent timeouts and other problems when dealing with big requests.

 ### Explanation of extra data returned

 When there are items to be synced to the server, some extra data are returned.